Naereen/web-sphinx/self-quantified.en.rst

 ---------------------------------
  `This Wikipedia page <https://en.wikipedia.org/wiki/Quantified_Self>`_ explains this better than I could do.

 .. warning:: This page is OLD!
+I haven't updated this page in years, but you can see section "So… what did I do so far?" below.

 What will I try in this experiment?